CrayLabs/SmartSim/doc/application.rst

         dest=pathlib.Path("destination")
     )

-This will create a symbolic link from the file located at `"/path/to/source"` to `"/path/to/destination"`.
+This will create a symbolic link from the file located at `"/path/to/source"` to the job's run directory at `"/job/run/destination"`.

 ---------
 Configure